 The Importance of Debt to Income Ratio on Government and Conventional Loans

-Solutions To High Debt To Income Ratios When Qualifying For Loan
+Solutions To High DTI When Qualifying For Loan

 Lenders should really qualify to see whether borrowers meet the maximum debt to income ratio threshold initially when qualifying borrowers.
 Just supplying your 2 years W-2s and/or most recent paycheck stubs is not enough.